awhit012/simon-game/README.md

 Build an app that is functionally similar to this: https://ajibs.github.io/simon-game/

+To create this, you will need to use variables, arrays, functions, event listeners, DOM interaction, if statements, and more!

+**Remember** to practice good Git habits!
+Commit *at least* every time you have completed one of the bullet points below.

+**Hint:** Don't worry about using OOP, unless you really want to!

 ## User Stories:

 * I am presented with a random button press, which I will then copy.